-As April 6, 2017 marks the 100th anniversary of the United States entering World War I, it should be noted that in September of 1918, the Oneidas and fellow members of the Haudenosaunee Confederacy, also declared war on Germany.
+While April 6, 2017 marked the 100th anniversary of the United States entering World War I, it should be noted that in September of 1918, the Oneidas and fellow members of the Haudenosaunee Confederacy, also declared war on Germany.
 The declaration came after several Oneidas had been drafted despite their insistence they belonged to a separate nation.
 Still others refused to register for the draft until their Nation declared war.

 The Oneidas are considered the first allies of the United States, having sided with the colonists during the Revolutionary War.
 Oneidas have fought in every conflict since, protecting their Nation and the United States.
 And, according to government tallies, approximately 12,000 American Indians served during World War I.

-“Indian people are unique in the fact that we have different status from others as we are citizens of our state, our county, and our individual nations,” Keller George, Wolf Clan Member of the Oneida Nation Council, explained.
+“Indian people are unique in the fact that we have different status from others as we are citizens of our state, our county, and our individual nations,” Keller George, Wolf Clan Member of the Oneida Indian Nation Council, explained.
 Keller is retired from the U.S. Air Force and served in the Korean Conflict.

 “In the 1800s, Chief Justice John Marshall stated that Indian nations are dependent sovereign nations.
 In the U.S. Constitution, under the commerce clause, it states ‘The Congress shall have Power … To regulate Commerce with foreign Nations, and among the several States, and with the Indian Tribes.’
 You can’t get any more sovereign than that.”